On rigidity and convergence of circle patterns: Introduction

-Furthermore, we associate to the quadrilaterals of $\mathscr D$ the (exterior) {\em intersection angles} $\alpha$ between the circles, as illustrated in Figure~\ref{figbquad}\subref{figKite}.
-This function $\alpha:F({\mathscr D})\to (0,\pi)$ will be called {\em labelling}.
-As we only consider {\em planar} circle patterns, we omit the notion `planar' in the following.
-But planarity of the circle pattern imposes a condition for the intersection angles, namely, we call a labelling $\alpha$ of the faces {\em admissible} if the angles for incident faces sum up to $2\pi$ at all interior black vertices $v$:
+As we are interested in {\em different} circle patterns with the same combinatorics and the same intersection angles, we describe the combinatorics using an abstract strongly regular cell decomposition $\mathscr D$ of (a part of) $\C$ which may be realized as a cell decomposition $\mathscr K$ with kites.
+The set of faces of $\mathscr D$ is denoted by $F({\mathscr D})$.
+We always assume that the 1-skeleton of $\mathscr D$ is a bipartite graph and that the vertices are colored white and black as in Figure~\ref{figbquad}~(left).
+Such a cell decomposition $\mathscr D$ will be called {\em b-quad-graph}.
+We are interested in planar embedded circle patterns $\mathscr C$ for a given b-quad-graph $\mathscr D$ which means that the combinatorics of the corresponding kite pattern $\mathscr K$ is isomorphic to $\mathscr D$.
+In this article, we only consider {\em embedded} circle patterns, that is, different kites have mutually disjoint interiors.
+Therefore, we sometimes identify (the abstract cell decomposition) $\mathscr D$ with the kite pattern $\mathscr K$ and we will frequently omit the word `embedded'.

-Also, we only consider {\em embedded} circle patterns which means that different kites have mutually disjoint interiors and intersect along a straight edge or a vertex if and only if the corresponding quadrilaterals of $\mathscr D$ have an edge or a vertex in common, respectively.
-Therefore, we may identify $\mathscr D$ with the kite pattern $\mathscr K$ and we will frequently omit the word `embedded'.
+To the quadrilateral faces of a b-quad graph $\mathscr D$ we associate a function $\alpha:F({\mathscr D})\to (0,\pi)$, called {\em labelling}.
+Given an embedded circle pattern $\mathscr C$ for $\mathscr D$ and the corresponding pattern of kites $\mathscr K$, we can read off for every kite the (exterior) {intersection angle} between the circles, as illustrated in Figure~\ref{figKite}~(left), and compare this to the value $\alpha(f)$ for the corresponding face $f$ of $\mathscr D$.
+If all these values agree, then $\mathscr C$ is called a {\em circle pattern for $\mathscr D$ and $\alpha$}.
+Note that we only consider {\em planar} circle patterns and will therefore omit the notion `planar' in the following.
+But planarity of the circle pattern implies that the intersection angles at an interior black vertex sum up to $2\pi$.
+Therefore, we demand as a necessary condition for the labelling $\alpha$ that at all interior black vertices $v$ we have